 By implementing proactive measures to help prevent and identify workplace stress, manufacturing companies can see a reduction in accidents and increase in employee productivity.
 Workplace training in stress management is a great way of doing this.

 How well is your company managing employee stress?
-Find out by downloading our free ‘Stress Management Provision Checklist’ today.
+Download our free workplace mental health guide.